KUAS-Korea/KUAS-2021-igem/Project/Design.md

 ## CERK1, LYK5:
 To use the CadC system, we needed to find domain that dimerizes upon the binding of the pathogen specific ligand.
 This property was found in the chitin binding receptor CERK1 of A. thaliana.
-This Not only the whole receptor, but also just the ectodomain(ECD) showed dimerizing properties in pull down and western blotting experiments when treated with chitin.
+This Not only the whole receptor, but also just the ectodomain(ECD) showed dimerizing properties in pull down and western blotting experiments when treated with chitin(7).
 No dimerization was observed when peptidoglycan was treated.
 Crystallization data revealed the presence of 3 LysM domains in atCERK1-ECD.
 It also enabled the identification of key residues of atCERK1 interacting with NAG of chitin.
 Structure of ECD can be viewed at PDB(7).
 This domain will be fused at the periplasmic side of CadC.

 Also, a coreceptor LYK5 was shown to facilitate the dimerization.
 LYK5 showed even higher binding affinity towards chitin and LYK-CERK association in the presence of chitin was stronger than the dimerizing association of CERK1 monomers.
 Dimerization of CERK1 was absent in LYK5 mutant protoplasts (8).